bslMS/VensimLink/README.md

 ## License

-Copyright © 2016 Guido Wolf Reichert
-Licensed under the European Union Public Licence (EUPL), Version 1.2 or later (the "License")
+Copyright © 2016 Guido Wolf Reichert<br/>Licensed under the European Union Public Licence (EUPL), Version 1.2 or later (the "License")

 You may not use this work except in compliance with the License.
 You may obtain a copy of the License at: https://joinup.ec.europa.eu/collection/eupl/eupl-text-eupl-12